 Top locations for builders

-Ipswich in Suffolk, Uxbridge, and Guildford in Surrey were among the top towns and cities for builders when it comes to average annual turnover.
+Ipswich in Suffolk, Uxbridge, and Guildford in Surrey were among the top towns and cities for builders when it comes to average annual pre-tax turnover.

-Where did tradespeople earn the least?
+Where did tradespeople earn the least in 2024?

 Town | Average turnover in 2024 |